kriskowal/gtor/presentation/README.md

 ![A Promise in Perspective](perspective-promise.png)

-No, extending into the asynchronous dimension we find asynchronous singular models.
+Now, extending into the asynchronous dimension we find asynchronous singular models.
 JavaScript's asynchronous promise is one of these models, perpetrated by Mark S. Miller, as conceived for the E programming language.